featherbear/UNSW-COMP6441/blog/__hugo/content/post/security-everywhere-anu-data-breach.md

 > If I had a dollar for every time the ANU data breach was said to be "sophisticated"...
 ![](sophisticated.gif)

-Sometime this week (6th June 2019) (or even earlier...), an alleged 19 years worth of records and data was reported to have been accessed and stolen.
+On the 17th May 2019, an alleged 19 years worth of records and data was reported to have been accessed and stolen.

 One question that immediately strikes me.